 Just back from… Brush Creek Branch

 One of my favorite things about working in the travel industry (and there are many!) is that despite being a voracious traveler and consumer of all types of travel related media, I’m still constantly surprised by the incredible destinations that I learn about for the first time.
 I’ll admit that over the years I’ve largely focused on international travels, but more and more I’ve come to realize how many gems are hiding just a short flight away.
-The Southeastern corner of Montana, home to the stunning Brush Creek Ranch, is one such rare gem!
+The Southeastern corner of Wyoming, home to the stunning Brush Creek Ranch, is one such rare gem!

 “The landscape of the American West has to be seen to be believed and has to be believed to be seen.” – N. Scott Momaday